RanaAlz/EDA-Project-MTA/README.md

 ### Data size
   The columns = 11 and the
   rows =209229
+### Design
+There is a company that wants to give its employees a card train ticket (MTA), we will looks at the station near the company’s location , the time of the beginning and end of work and work days .

 ### Algorithms
 Perform a thorough Exploratory Data Analysis of the MTA data; clean, explore, aggregate, and visualize the data as appropriate .
 ### Tools